farm-fe/farm/.changeset/wet-moose-share.md

 "@farmfe/core": patch
 ---

-support new URL with import meta.url
+support new URL with import.meta.url